-Chapter 14, Safeguarding of the Care and Support Statutory Guidance 2014 either introduced or amended a number of powers and responsibilities for local authorities, Safeguarding Adults Boards and partner agencies.
-It replaced the previous multi-agency statutory guidance: No Secrets, 2000.
-It was revised in March 2016: Care and Support Statutory Guidance (2016).
+The Care Act either introduced or amended a number of powers and responsibilities for local authorities, Safeguarding Adults Boards and partner agencies.
+The Care and Support Statutory Guidance replaced the previous multi-agency statutory guidance: No Secrets, 2000.

 The safeguarding duties apply to an adult who:

 - has needs for care and support (whether or not the local authority is meeting any of those needs);